Will-Banksy/Will-Banksy/README.md

 I'm a BSc Ethical Hacking student at Abertay Uni, interested in all kinds of things.
 I have many open-source projects I work on

-Favourite programming language is Rust 🦀 but I work with and want to learn many more
+Favourite programming language is Rust 🦀 but worked with and want to learn many more.
+I've done projects in many languages, notably HoneyScoop in C#, tower initially in LLVM IR, some classical cryptography tools in Java, and I've written a lot of C++, often using Qt for gui

+- 🔭 I’m currently working on my programming language tower and D&D tool druid_5e_manager
+- 🌱 I’m currently learning about digital forensics and IoT
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: Rust is memory safe

 <!--
 TODO Maybe add more to this, idk what to say really.
 The below stuff is what Github provided by default, maybe can use some of them